 Information architecture is a key phase of usability engineering since this phase focuses on how the user’s goal of completing a task is designed and defined.
 The product on reaching the mature state needs to meet the customer’s expectations based on newer trends like context based results and navigation, federated search, real-time dashboards, visual representation of data, assistance tools for new users, information available on multiple device and form factor and so on.
 To re-design the information and work flow, the product needs to go through the information re-architecture process where an information architect is deployed on understanding the current systems and its gaps with respect to the user’s new goals and information data presentation trends.
 The architect, after defining the new information architecture, he prototypes the same with wireframes using the latest wireframe tools.

-In most of the companies, the information architecture role is being played by UI designer and this approach has not been successful.
-This role has to be played by Information Architects only for successful re-architecture.
 Also when re-architecting, the Information Architect should work closely with the development team to ensure that new architecture does not result in major re-coding effort.
 The new information should retain the existing flow context or business process and consider the usability aspect of social networking sites or ecommerce sites like Facebook, LinkedIn, Amazon, and so on.
 When it comes to information the following trends need to be considered.

 · Personalized Dashboard : Any user would like to have a personalized dashboard so that he can look at the list of tasks that he need to complete, history of his previous tasks, other information related to the task he is working on and so on.